 Required appraisal items for FHA loans include:

-If you decide an FHA loan fits your needs, an application is filled out, and a pre-approval is issued, along with an official pre-approval letter stating the amount you are pre-approved to borrow.
+If you decide an FHA loan fits your needs, an application is filled out; a pre-approval is issued, and an official pre-approval letter stating the amount you are pre-approved to borrow.

 Now you can start putting offers on homes.

-If you think you might be interested in an FHA loan, please call one of our mortgage advisors who can help you determine which type of loan will best meet your family's future financial needs.
+If you might be interested in an FHA loan, please call one of our mortgage advisors, who can help you determine which type of loan will best meet your family's future financial needs.

 Empower yourself with knowledge to make smart decisions.
 These helpful tools and resources will help you enjoy the process of getting a home loan, and feel